Jaunpur–Bhojpur War

-The Jaunpur–Bhojpur war, also known as the Sharqi–Ujjainiya War, refers to the military conflict between the Jaunpur Sultanate and the Ujjainiya Paramaras of the Bhojpur region of Bihar and Purvanchal.
+The Jaunpur–Bhojpur War, also known as the Sharqi–Ujjainiya War, refers to the military conflict between the Jaunpur Sultanate and the Ujjainiya Paramaras of the Bhojpur region of Bihar and Purvanchal.

+After their defeat by Malik Sarwar, the Ujjainiyas retreated into the hills and forests and continued to harass the forces of the Jaunpur Sultanate by using guerrilla warfare.
+After the death of Sultan Malik Sarwar in 1399, many Ujjainiyas felt it safe to return from living in the forest.
+However, for certain periods throughout the 1400s, many Ujjainiyas had to return to living in the forests.

 Background

 According to the seventeenth-century khyat which contains the history of the Ujjainiyas, noted that in 1389, the sultan of Jaunpur crossed the Karmanasa River and halted in Buxar which is a holy city in Hinduism and received a lot of pilgrims.
 His main motivation for advancing to this position was that he coveted control of the ferry of Chausa.
 Upon their arrival, they noticed Brahmins performing prayers and rituals.
 They proceeded to disturb and interfere with the rituals which drew the attention of the Ujjainiyas.
 The Ujjainiyas were initially successful in driving the Jaunpur Sultanate out of the region however they later returned plundered the city, destroying the temples in the process.

-The Ujjainiyas were then forced to flee into the forests.
+Conflicts

+Under Malik Sarwar

+In May 1394, Malik Sarwar was appointed governor of Jaunpur province stretching from Kannauj to Bihar.
+In 1399 he sibjugated the Ujjainias of Bhojpur and Tirhut.
+Although the Jaunpur army defeated and killed the Ujjainia chief, Har Raj, his death did not crush the rebellion.
+Instead, Har Raj’s sons, Gaj Raj and Dev Raj, retreated into the hills.
+From this stronghold, they launched a persistent guerrilla campaign, continually harassing the local authorities appointed by Jaunpur.

+Under Ibrahim Shah

+When Ibrahim Shah took power, he launched a new campaign to suppress the Ujjainiya Rajputs of Bhojpur.
+Following their initial defeat by Malik Sarwar, the Ujjainiyas had been forced to retreat into the hills.
+However, as soon as Sarwar died in 1399, they seized the opportunity and establish a new stronghold at Karur.
+In response, Ibrahim Shah dispatched an army to crush them at Karur.
+The Ujjainiya chief, Jagdeo, was forced to flee into the forests, where he eventually died.
+His successor, Sangram Deo, continued the rebellion by launching guerrilla warfare campaign against Jaunpur’s local administrators which persisted until Ibrahim Shah’s death in 1440.